gspimentel/RbAlonsozanaPimentel/README.md

 For the layout of the website, it will have the title, the creators' names (our names), and 5 links to the five other webpages that will discuss some subtopics.

-All 5 webpages will have some images, the text discussing the subtopic and 5 links: one back to the home page 4 other links to the 4 webpages.
+*All 5 webpages will have some images, the text discussing the subtopic and 5 links: one back to the home page 4 other links to the 4 other webpages.*

 1. All About the Hallyu Wave